What is orientation? And does my student have to attend?

 How do I find out about my student's grades?

 FERPA, the Family Education Rights and Privacy Act, is a federal law regarding the privacy of student records and access provided to those records.
-All students can access their course grades on SU-Online, the university's on-line student information system. .
+All students can access their course grades on SU-Online, the university's on-line student information system.
 Institutions may not disclose information contained in education records without the student’s written consent except under certain conditions.
-A student can provide third party access to their records by completing the Student Provided Access Authorization form on SU Online.
+There are different processes to provide Third Party Access to student financial account information or student academic records.
 For the full Student Records policy, please go to the FERPA policy.
 Questions regarding FERPA may be directed to the Registrar's Office.
-For more information on Third Party Access is provided here.
+More information on Third Party Access is provided here.